 The TOE generates an audit record whenever an audited event occurs.
-The types of events that cause audit records to be generated include identification and authentication related events, and administrative events (the specific events and the contents of each audit record are listed in the table within the FAU_GEN.1 SFR, "Table 6 Security Functional Requirements and Auditable Events").
+The types of events that cause audit records to be generated include identification and authentication related events, and administrative events (the specific events and the contents of each audit record are listed in the table within the FAU_GEN.1 SFR, "Table 6-1 Security Functional Requirements and Auditable Events").
 Each of the events specified in the audit record is in enough detail to identify the user for which the event is associated (e.g. user identity, MAC address, IP address), when the event occurred, where the event occurred, the outcome of the event, and the type of event that occurred.

 The audit trail consists of the individual audit records; one audit record for each event that occurred.
-The audit record contains a lot of information, such as the time of event that occurred, and two percent sign (%%), which follows the device name.
+The audit record contains a lot of information, such as the type of event that occurred, and two percent signs (%%), which follows the device name.
 As noted above, the information includes at least all of the required information.
 Additional information can be configured and included if desired.

-Administrators have the ability to execute CLI command to generate/import of/delete cryptographic keys, each command will generate a log and will be stored in log file.
-The log is output in the same format:
+Administrators have the ability to execute CLI commands to generate/import of/delete cryptographic keys, each command will generate a log and will be stored in log file.
+The log contains the user name and IP address.
+The log does not contain the generated key information.